 Start using the best digital learning platform today!
 Join EdApp for free.

 Arlo is a digital learning platform that can help simplify and automate your workforce training initiative.
-Here, you can create and deliver blended learning courses and online modules, store training resources, and automatically schedule and run live webinars.
-Discussion forums, assignments, and quizzes can also be activated to increase engagement and productivity from the learners’ side.
+Here, you can create and deliver blended learning courses and online modules on any topics, like marketing, cybersecurity, and even free OSHA 30 hour training if needed.
+You can also store training resources, and automatically schedule and run live webinars.
+Discussion forums, assignments, and quizzes can be activated to increase engagement and productivity from the learners’ side.
 Unfortunately, Arlo only works through a monthly paid subscription.
 Users, however, are allowed to try all its key features for 14 days, all free with no credit card needed.

 Cost: Starts at $79 USD/month

 Key features: Simplified training management, cloud storage, automated schedule, live webinars, discussion forums, assignments, and quizzes

 CreateLMS is another digital learning platform that you can use to onboard your new employees faster and train your employees more efficiently, all without breaking the bank.
 With its advanced course builder tool and skills assessment tool, you can create and manage eLearning courses and assessments, webinar, blended training, all with ease.
 The best part?
 You can also keep your team engaged by mixing these formats – instructor-led training and assessments with self-paced courses or video and PPT with quizzes.
 To save yourself from the burden of building your training programs, feel free to grab some of their ready-made courses developed by their content partners and directly deploy them to your team.